Facebook Tracking Pixel

 European Accessibility Act (EAA)

-The European Accessibility Act (EAA) establishes a framework for making products and services in the EU more accessible.
-Crucially, this includes websites, mobile apps, and digital content.
+The European Accessibility Act (EAA) establishes a framework for making digital products and services in the EU more accessible.

 The EAA applies to any organisation that operates within the EU, including charities.
-Specifically, it applies to charities which are publicly financed or those that provide services aimed at disabled people.
-To ensure proper digital accessibility in accordance with the EAA’s requirements, charities should aim for WCAG 2.1 Level AA standards.
+Specifically, it applies to charities that are publicly financed or those that provide services for people with disabilities.
+To meet EAA’s requirements, charities should aim for WCAG 2.1 Level AA standards.

 Tips to make your Charity website accessible